 In addition to three decades of clinical experience, he was also head of the interventional arm of a US-NIH funded human research trial using IV Vitamin C and other therapies in cancer patients.

 He founded Advanced Medical Therapies in Seattle, Washington, a clinic focusing on the care of patients with cancer and chronic diseases

 He is co-author of the Hay House book “Outside the Box Cancer Therapies” with Dr. Mark Stengler as well as a co-author with Jack Canfield in the anthology “Success Breakthroughs” and the upcoming Lioncrest Publishing book “Cancer… Living your Life while you Have it.”.

 He is a frequent CME speaker and writer and has extended his educational outreach through his CE website www.ConsultDrAnderson.com – Former positions include professor of Pharmacology and Clinical Medicine at Bastyr University and Chief of IV Services for Bastyr Oncology Research Center.

 Subscribe & review on iTunes, Spotify, Stitcher, or Google Play

 If you’re not yet subscribed to the Dietitian Rehab podcast, I highly recommend doing so today!
-Click here to subscribe on iTunes.
+Click on your favourite podcast directory or the RSS feed below.
 That way, you’ll be able to easily find all the new episodes, right when they come out.
-You can also follow on Spotify, Stitcher, and Google Play if you prefer to listen there!

 If you like what you hear, it would be amazing if you could leave a review on iTunes, too.
 Reviews help others find my podcast, which I think helps us all!